 The participation mark for a module is calculated from the marks obtained in tests, assignments, practical and/or research assignments.
 The calculation of participation marks is programme-, module- and mode of delivery-specific.

-The ratio between theory and practical work for the calculation of the participation mark for a module is as explained in the relevant study guide.
+The ratio between theory and practical work for the calculation of the participation mark for a module is as explained in the relevant study guide (Also refer to EDU.1.2.10).